History of Washington (state): American–British joint occupation disputes

+Part of Oregon Territory (1846–1853)

+In 1848, the Oregon Territory, composed of present-day Washington, Oregon, and Idaho as well as parts of Montana and Wyoming, was established.
 Settlements in the eastern part of the state were largely agricultural and focused around missionary establishments in the Walla Walla Valley.
 Missionaries attempted to 'civilize' the Indians, often in ways that disregarded or misunderstood native practices.
 When missionaries Dr. Marcus Whitman and Narcissa Whitman refused to leave their mission as racial tensions mounted in 1847, 13 American missionaries were killed by Cayuse and Umatilla Indians.
 Explanations of the 1847 Whitman massacre in Walla Walla include outbreaks of disease, resentment over harsh attempts at conversion of both religion and way of life, and contempt of the native Indians shown by the missionaries, particularly by Narcissa Whitman, the first white American woman in the Oregon Territory.

-This event triggered the Cayuse War against the Indians, followed by the Yakima War, together with continuing until 1858.

-The Provisional Legislature of Oregon in 1847 immediately raised companies of volunteers to go to war, if necessary, against the Cayuse, and, to the discontent of some of the militia leaders, also sent a peace commission.
+This event triggered the Cayuse War against the Natives, wherein the Provisional Legislature of Oregon in 1847 immediately raised companies of volunteers to go to war, if necessary, against the Cayuse, and, to the discontent of some of the militia leaders, also sent a peace commission.
 The United States Army later came to support the militia forces.
 These militia forces, eager for action, provoked both friendly and hostile Indians.
 In 1850, five Cayuse were convicted for murdering the Whitmans in 1847 and hanged.
 Sporadic bloodshed continued until 1855, when the Cayuse were decimated, defeated, bereft of their tribal lands, and placed on the Umatilla Indian Reservation in northeastern Oregon.

-The conflicts over the possession of land between the Indians and the American settlers led the Americans in 1855, by the treaties at the Walla Walla Council, to coerce not only the Cayuse, but also the Walla Walla and the Umatilla tribes, to the Umatilla Indian Reservation in northeastern Oregon; fourteen other tribal groups to the Yakama Indian Reservation in southern Washington State; and the Nez Perce to a reservation in the border region of Washington, Oregon and Idaho.
-That same year, gold was discovered in the newly established Yakama reservation and white miners encroached upon these lands.
-The tribes - first the Yakama, eventually joined by the Walla Walla and the Cayuse - united together to fight the Americans in what is called the Yakima War.
-The U.S. Army sent troops and a number of raids and battles took place.
-In 1858, the Americans, at the Battle of Four Lakes, defeated the Indians decisively.
-In a newly imposed treaty, tribes were, again, confined to reservations.